Liverpool School of Art and Design

 Elysia graduated with a First Class BA (Hons) in Archaeology & Anthropology (Year Abroad) from the University of Southampton and graduated with a Distinction in MSc Forensic Art & Facial Identification, from the University of Dundee.

-After interning for The City of Edinburgh Council Archaeology Service as a forensic artist, she currently holds PhD Researcher position at Face Lab, Liverpool John Moores University, where her main research interests include the facial depiction of archaeological remains and how the textural difference presented in facial depictions affect recognition in forensic scenarios.
+After interning for The City of Edinburgh Council Archaeology Service (CECAS) as a forensic artist, she currently holds PhD Researcher position at Face Lab, Liverpool John Moores University, where her main research interests include how the textural difference presented in facial depictions affect recognition in forensic scenarios, face perception and facial depiction of archaeological remains.

 Elysia has held a Research Assistant position at the University of Southampton since 2019, analysing impact data for the Humanities European Research Area (HERA).